Cartoon Network (Middle East and Africa): History

 In an interview with C21 in May 2021, WarnerMedia EMEA mentioned that they're looking to add programs for girls and family which consist of live-action and animated series.

 Sometime in January–February 2025, a Greek track was introduced to the channel with some shows including dubs, continuity and bumpers remaining in English.

+In November 2025, it was reported that Cartoon Network alongside the company's 11 other TV channels might be exiting DStv and GOtv due to a carriage dispute with MultiChoice.
+Despite this development, a Zulu track was added for The Wonderfully Weird World of Gumball in December.
+Ultimately, the channel was kept on DStv after a last-minute carriage agreement.

 Sister channels

 Boing

 Boing is a television channel that airs repeats of programs formerly seen on Cartoon Network and Boomerang.
 It launched on 30 May 2015, as the fourth extension of Turner's larger Boing brand.

 Cartoonito

 Cartoonito is a television channel that airs cartoons for preschoolers.
 Two versions of the channel exist; one for the Arab World, Greece and Cyprus (Cartoonito MENA), and another for Sub-Saharan Africa (Cartoonito Africa).
 It originally launched on 5 June 2005 as Boomerang EMEA.

 On 1 July 2016, Boomerang MENA was launched, replacing the African feed in the Middle East and North Africa; it airs in 1080i with English and Arabic audio tracks on beIN, and is also available in Greece and Cyprus, albeit with a Greek audio track.

 The morning Cartoonito block, which was previously featured between 2011 and 2014, was relaunched on 4 April 2022.
 On 25 March 2023, the African channel rebranded to Cartoonito completely, with the MENA channel following suit on 4 September.